You faithfully answer our prayers with awesome deeds, O God our Savior.

 The anticipation of sharing our God-story with you thrusts me forward like the gale that chased Dorothy Gale plum out of Kansas!

 But first I need to slow down, locate that illusive yellow brick road, grab a munchkin or two, a cup of hot coffee, and catch my breath.

 Samuel then took a large stone and placed it between the towns of Mizpah and Jeshanah.
 He named it Ebenezer (which means "the stone of help"), for he said, "Up to this point the LORD has helped us" (1Samuel 7:12 ).

 In 1 Samuel 7:12, Samuel found the biggest rock he could carry and set it up as a monument to the Lord, calling it Ebenezer.
 I believe he wanted to memorialize both the time and place where God had miraculously intervened on their behalf.
 This wasn't the first time God had fought for them and it certainly would not be the last.
-Sam knew the nation of Israel needed a reminder, a visual, tangible, this is where God worked so mightily, He will continue to work on our behalf, reminder.
+Sam knew the nation of Israel needed a reminder, a visual and tangible, "this is where God worked so mightily on our behalf", reminder.

 "Up to this point the Lord has helped us"...
 In effect, Sam was saying, despite our unfaithfulness, the Lord remains faithful, and we will not forget.
 We will not forget His Presence, power, protection, and providential care.
 We will not forget His love, help, hope, and deliverance.

 We will not forget, we've made it this far and we can keep going.